Drakota/bttvstickers/README.md

 </p>

 <h4 align="center">
-Search and discover BTTV emotes to add to your keyboard stickers and use them anywhere
+Search, discover and use BTTV emotes in any messaging apps using stickers
 </h4>

 ## Features